Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 The mantel and fireplace surround is my first space to decorate since it is the largest and most visible area in the living room.
 Our mantel and the fireplace surround are really large so it needs items that create a sense of weight and substance.

-After we took down all the garland and our wreath from the mantle, it really looks like a big blank space.
+After we took down all the garland and our wreath from the mantle, it really looked like a big blank space.
 I decided I wanted something with a natural woodsy feel.
 It has to be big enough to fill in the area on top of the mantel.

 Back in the fall, I used the extra teak leaf from our patio table to take the place of our large Tarkay painting and I loved the natural warm look of it.
+That colorful painting now has a new permanent space.

-The only thing we had that might work was the large wood sunburst mirror from Wisteria above the headboard in our bedroom.
 I had to (sweet) talk Sweet Shark into taking it down and hanging it on the mantel.

 It was the perfect beginning to our natural and rustic winter decor.
-Guess where the Tarkay painting ended up?
-I’ll reveal it in a later post.

-I love the natural warm feeling of the wood ~ it’s mango ~ sunburst mirror on the mantel.
+I love the natural warm feeling of the wood – it’s mango – sunburst mirror on the mantel.
 It contrasts very well against all the white wood.

 Although centered from left to right, it’s a few inches lower than centered top to bottom; we didn’t want to nail any more holes into the wood paneling, so we left it as is.
 Don’t tell.